Product-Market Fit: How to Know When You’ve Found It

 Understanding Product-Market Fit

-True product-market fit creates an undeniable gravitational pull where customers actively seek your solution.
-It’s the precise alignment between what you build and what your audience desperately requires.
+True product-market fit creates a pull: customers seek your product because it solves a real problem for them.
+It’s the alignment between what you build and the specific needs of your audience.

 Defining the Concept and Its Importance